The Town Council consists of 18 Councillors who represent seven Wards.

 Due to demand it may not always be possible to attend every event and it is recommended to give as much notice as possible.
 However, if the Mayor is available, you will be contacted in time for your event.

 How to greet the Mayor.
-When greeting the Town Mayor, Councillor Lucy McGirr, it is correct to address her as ‘Mr Mayor’, for example, “Good evening Mr Mayor”.
-In a speech the Town Mayor should be addressed as ‘The Worshipful Town Mayor of Folkestone, Councillor Lucy McGirr’.
+When greeting the Town Mayor, Councillor Jackie Meade, it is correct to address her as ‘Mr Mayor’, for example, “Good evening Mr Mayor”.
+In a speech the Town Mayor should be addressed as ‘The Worshipful Town Mayor of Folkestone, Councillor Jackie Meade’.
 For further information please contact:

 Folkestone Town Council offers educational sessions with the Town Mayor for schools and local youth and community groups that would like to find out more about the role of the Mayor, and how the mayoralty links into the history of the Town.